vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 With fewer matches to score using the tensor expression the latency decreases.
 In this query case, latency is strictly linear with number of matches.

-The `querytime` of the unconstrained search was around 120 ms which is on the high side for real time serving.
+The `querytime` of the unconstrained search was around 120 ms which is on the high side for real-time serving.

 We can optimize this as well by adding `fast-search` to the mapped field tensor.
 `fast-search` is supported for `tensor` fields using mapped dimensions, or mixed tensors using both mapped and dense dimensions.